 The Pink Elephant in the Room

 Even though we didn’t mention it, it’s apparent that we didn’t take the same seed lot of whole seeds and split them to make the split cilantro seed.

 Of course, there could be a difference in germination rates and even genetic variability in the seeds to make the differences shown in this test.

-But, I'd like to point out that both seeds came from the same supplier packaged for sale during the same year.
+But, I’d like to point out that both seeds came from the same supplier and were packaged for sale during the same year.
 The lot number is different.
-And we didn't reach out to ask any other specifics on the seeds.
-The difference in the lot numbers could be just a matter than one package contains whole seed, and the other is split seed.
+And we didn’t reach out to ask for any other specifics on the seeds.
+The difference in the lot numbers could be just a matter of one package containing whole seed and the other being split seed.